Shot-based quantum encoding: a data-loading paradigm for quantum neural networks: Numerical Experiments

-\paragraph*{Statistical comparison.} Two‑tailed paired \(t\)-tests over the ten seeds confirm that SBQE is significantly better than amplitude encoding on both datasets (\(p<0.01\)), while differences between SBQE and the linear MLP are not significant for Semeion but are for Fashion‑MNIST (\(p<0.05\)).
-Taken together, the results support our central hypothesis that shot allocation is a competitive information channel for near‑term quantum classifiers.
+\paragraph*{Statistical comparison.} Two-tailed paired \(t\)-tests over the 10 seeds confirm that SBQE is significantly better than amplitude encoding on all three datasets (\(p<0.01\) for Semeion and Fashion-MNIST, \(p\approx2\times10^{-10}\) for MNIST); against the width-matched linear network the difference is not significant for Semeion but is for Fashion-MNIST (\(p<0.05\)) and MNIST (\(p\approx2\times10^{-3}\)).
+Taken together, the results support our central hypothesis that shot allocation is a competitive information channel for near-term quantum classifiers.